microsoft/cloud-advocate-workshops/IaaS-VM-Administration/Lab-Instructions-Section-0.md

 In this exercise you’ll enable Defender for Cloud licenses to allow for functionality that will be used throughout the rest of the lab, such as Just In Time Access used when configuring Windows Admin Center.
 This exercise is a prerequisite for exercise 2.2 and all exercises in section four.
 You may need to refresh Defender for Cloud as it can take some time to make licenses available.

-1. In the Azure Portal, type Defender for Cloud in the Search Bar and then select Defender for Cloud.
+1. Open a new tab and navigate to the azure portal at +++portal.azure.com+++.
+In the Azure Portal, type Defender for Cloud in the Search Bar and then select Defender for Cloud.
 2. In the Defender for Cloud portal, choose Environment Settings.
 3. On the Environment Settings page, choose Expand All.
 4. At the bottom of expanded the list, choose the subscription which will have a name like build23-lodXXXXX.
 If this is listed as Unregistered, click Refresh and then click on the build23-lodXXXXX item.